Orthogonal polynomials for the singularly perturbed Laguerre weight, Hankel determinants and asymptotics: Large asymptotics

 where $\kappa= \sqrt[3]{2}$. \end{theorem} \begin{proof} From (\ref{s25}) and (\ref{pp}), we express $\mathrm{p}(n,t)$ in terms of the recurrence coefficients \be \mathrm{p}(n,t)=\frac{nt-\left(\al_n(t)+\al_{n-1}(t)-2n-\al\right)\bt_n(t)}{2n+\al}. \ee Substituting (\ref{aba}) into the above and taking a large $n$ limit, we obtain the desired result. \end{proof} \begin{theorem} The quantity $H_n(t) = t\frac{d}{{dt}}\ln {D_n}(t)$ has the large $n$ asymptotic expansion

 where $\kappa= \sqrt[3]{2}$. \end{theorem} \begin{proof} The result is from the combination of (\ref{r12}) and (\ref{p1}). \end{proof} \begin{remark} Our results for the large $n$ asymptotic expansions of the recurrence coefficients and the quantity $H_n(t)$ in Theorems \ref{rc} and \ref{hnt} coincide with those in the work of Xu, Dai and Zhao \cite[Corollary 1]{Xu2} using the Deift-Zhou steepest descent method for Riemann-Hilbert problems.
 Our method has the advantage of finding as many terms as one wants for the expansions.
 Furthermore, it can be seen that the large $n$ asymptotic expansions of the recurrence coefficients and the quantity $H_n(t)= t\frac{d}{{dt}}\ln {D_n}(t)$ are singular at the origin, which implies that the large $n$ asymptotic expansion of the Hankel determinant $D_n(t)$ can not be obtained directly by integrating the large $n$ asymptotic expansion of $H_n(t)/t$ from $0$ to $t$.
-We derive the asymptotic expansion of the Hankel determinant in the following theorem.
 It was pointed out by Mezzadri and Mo \cite[Section 1.1]{MM} that computing asymptotic formulae of Hankel determinants is a very important task---often a very difficult one---in many branches of mathematics and physics.
 The asymptotics of Hankel determinants depend crucially on the analytic properties of the weight $w(x)$.
-Usually, singular weights are the most challenging. \end{remark} \begin{theorem} The Hankel determinant $D_n(t)$ has the large $n$ asymptotic expansion
+Usually, singular weights are the most challenging. \end{remark}